4 straightforward steps to switching NBN providers

 Maybe your NBN download speeds aren’t up to snuff.
 Perhaps you’re fed up with your current provider.
 Or it could be you’ve just sniffed out a fantastic deal on our regularly updated best NBN internet plans rundown.

-Whatever the reason, churning is the fancy term used for switching from one provider to another.
+Whatever the reason, “churning” is the fancy term used for switching NBN providers.
 The good news: it’s a surprisingly painless process care of an industry-wide agreement between providers.
 This agreement means that switching from one to another is a speedy and straightforward process that can mean it only takes a matter of minutes to churn, while any potential internet downtime should be no more than an hour.

 Step 1: Match needs to provider

-If you’re curious about how your current or future-provider speeds compare to the averages, the ACCC has a quarterly updated webpage that’s dedicated to the average download and upload speeds for the biggest NBN providers.
-This page also takes into account average daily outages and latency, if either of these factors are part of your appraisal.
+If you’re curious about how your current or future provider speeds compare to the typical evening speeds on offer from the competition, see below for a round-up of providers, sorted by fastest typical evening speed.
+To change your speed tier, simply click the drop-down box in the top left corner.
+Additionally, the ACCC has a quarterly updated webpage that’s dedicated to the average download and upload speeds for the biggest NBN providers.
+This page also takes into account average daily outages and latency, if either of these factors is part of your appraisal.

 Step 2: Check for hidden costs

 Whether it’s your current provider or your intended replacement provider, it’s worth taking a look at the fine print to see what additional costs may be involved in switching.
 For the provider you intend on leaving, you may be charged a fee for leaving a contract before its agreed term.
 Additionally, you may have to provide a certain amount of notice to switch providers, which means you may be charged for additional days or even an extra month if you don’t factor in the notice period.